Taboola is going public via SPAC – TechCrunch

 The deal will value Taboola at $2.6 billion.
 Through this transaction, the company plans to raise a total of $545 million, including $285 million in PIPE financing secured from Fidelity Management & Research Company, Baron Capital Group, funds and accounts managed by Hedosophia, the Federated Hermes Kaufmann Funds and others.

 Singolda said that the company plans to invest $100 million in R&D this year, and that he hopes to expand the technology into areas like e-commerce and TV advertising, with the goal of moving “beyond the browser.”
-More broadly, he said he wants Taboola to be be “a strong public company that champions the open web.”
+More broadly, he said he wants Taboola to be “a strong public company that champions the open web.”

 “The open web is a $64 billion advertising market [according to Taboola estimates], but there’s no Google for the open web,” he said.